trixi-gpu/trixi-gpu.github.io/benchmark.md

 See the benchmarking file at [benchmark.ipynb](https://github.com/trixi-gpu/TrixiCUDA.jl/blob/v0.1.0-rc.2/benchmark/benchmark.ipynb), and all results are compared between [TrixiCUDA.jl v0.1.0-rc.2](https://github.com/trixi-gpu/TrixiCUDA.jl/tree/v0.1.0-rc.2) and [Trixi.jl v0.11.17](https://github.com/trixi-framework/Trixi.jl/tree/v0.11.17).

+We mainly show the mean and median times on CPU and GPU for each example, and include the degrees of freedom (DOFs) per field (i.e., per independent solution variable) in each plot, since DOFs are a dominant factor (though not the only factor) affecting computational time.

 We provide the link to each example in Trixi.jl as it is a more mature and stable package compared to TrixiCUDA.jl.
 Note that performance varies with different inputs; these benchmark results are provided for reference only.

 ## Linear Advection Equation